Edited by Barney R. Messed with by me.

 I know that sounds harsh, but my mother was still trying to run my life.
 That is one of the main reasons why I went into the military.
-I was a veteran, with a skill, and 25 years old.
-I did not need a babysitter, or a kibitzer.
+I was a veteran, with skills, and 25 years old.
+I did not need a babysitter or a kibitzer.

 I told her that money was not important to me, and if it was a fair one, neither was a prenup.

 She asked how I could dismiss money so easily.
-I told her I was healthy, had a good paying job, a house, a car, and all the toys I wanted.
-I then asked her what was so important about having more money than you need to be comfortable.
-I asked if luxuries were so all important that the acquisition was a worthy goal.
+I told her I was healthy, had a good-paying job, a house, a car, and all the toys I wanted.
+I then asked her what was so important about having more money then you need to be comfortable.
+I asked if luxuries were so all-important that the acquisition was a worthy goal.

 She responded that she was not sure because she has always had money.
 She said that she was not as bad as her mother about status and luxury but she enjoyed them.

 We decided on an approximately 8-month engagement.
 Louise’s father and mother were not on board with us getting married.
 Her mother thought that I was beneath them, and her father thought I was after her money.
 This all came to a head at a Sunday dinner at their house when they brought a young man from one of their businesses and on their social level.
 All three of them started making snide little put-downs and digs about my job.
 I put up with it for about 20 minutes when the new jerk mentioned that my parents must not have been good if I had to go into the army to get into college.

 That did it for me.
 I was MAD.
 I was smart enough to not do anything, but I told everyone “If you feel I am not good enough for their daughter; based on the talk around this table, I tend to agree.
 That being said I was taught to treat the family as guests and guests as family.”
 I continued, “Louise if you want to continue to remain engaged to me, do not invite me here again.”